-Since BIND software releases are supported until two major releases have come out after them - and then there is a 6 month period in which to test and upgrade to the new 'last but one' version.
+This may make sense since BIND software releases are supported until two major releases have come out after them - and then there is a six-month period in which to test and upgrade to the new 'last-but-one' version.

 Occasionally new functionality available in the latest version means that an earlier than usual upgrade takes place - but we'd still recommend waiting for the 9.x.1 or 9.x.2 version.

 4. Stability via Diversity and Redundancy:

 Many deployments have built-in redundancy in their design.
 That is, there will be no service interruption while several servers are unavailable due to either scheduled maintenance or unexpected problems.
 A good strategy in this situation is to deploy servers running different versions of BIND.
 For example, half each on 9.10 and 9.9 or 9.9 and 9.6-ESV.
 Since ISC supports the latest two major versions, as well as supporting these three for six months after a new major version release, this provides administrators with a six-month window in which to evaluate the new version and roll the half of their servers running the oldest major release to the newest.